UncleCJ/advent-of-code/README.md

 ## Changelog

+### 2021-12-01

+We are on again!

+This year I am so much more confident than I was in 2020 that I *can* complete the advent, and the challenge to myself is rather to improve my gut-feeling about programming structure and perhaps share the fun with others through this Notebook collection.
+Enjoy everyone, see you in cyberspace!

 ### 2021-11-05

 Getting back on polishing on this repository - for now only [2020 problems](https://github.com/UncleCJ/advent-of-code/tree/cj/2020), adding comments and improving style.
 Also glancing at similar repositories and track them, but I haven't found enough activity to merit enumerating yet.
 In the meantime I have been looking into [experimenting with pywikibot / Mediawiki API and network graphs](https://github.com/UncleCJ/pywikibot-gephi-experiments) - there are various inspiration between the projects, like learning more about Python and things like repo2docker.
 Much looking forward to December 1st and the opening of [this year's problems](https://adventofcode.com/2021/)!